Virtual pull-backs: Preliminaries

-Let us now give Kresch's definition of $C_{F/G}$.
-We refer at \cite{K:03}, section 5.1. where the author treats the case $f$ is representable and locally separated.
-As remarked in \cite{K:01}, proof of Proposition 1, the construction copies for $f$ of DM-type.
-Let us briefly sketch the construction.
-Let $f:F\to G$ be a DM-type morphism of Artin stacks.
+A key tool is Kresch's notion of normal cone of a morphism, which we now recall.
+Let $f:F\to G$ be a morphism of DM-type.
+The normal cone of $f$, denoted $C_f$ or $C_{F/G}$ was defined by Kresch in \cite{k}, section 5.1 under the assumption $f$ representable and locally separated; it is a cone stack over $F$.
+In \cite{K:03}, Section 5.1 and in the proof of Proposition 1 in \cite{K:01}, Kresch mentions that the definition of $C_f$ and its abelian hull $N_f$ extends to DM-type morphisms.
+We spell out the definition. \begin{lemma} Let $f:F\to G$ be a DM-type morphism of Artin stacks.
 Then one can construct a commutative diagram (not unique)

-where $U$ and $V$ are schemes, the vertical arrows are smooth surjective and the top arrow $U\to V$ is a closed immersion. \\Let now $R:=U\times_{F}U$ and $S:=V\times_{G}V$ with $p_1,\ p_2:R\to U$ and $q_1,\ q_2:S\to V$ be the obvious projections.
-Moreover, $U$ and $V$ in diagram (\ref{locsepar}) can be taken such that the natural map $R\to S$ is a locally closed immersion.
-Therefore, this map gives rise to a normal cone $C_{R/S}$ (see \cite{v}).
-Let $s_1,\ s_2$ be the maps obtained by composing
+where $U$ and $V$ are schemes, the vertical arrows are smooth surjective and the top arrow $U\to V$ is a closed immersion. \end{lemma} \begin{proof}Let $W$ be a smooth atlas of $G$.
+As $f$ is a DM-type morphism $F\times_GW$ is a DM-stack.
+Let $U$ be an affine \'etale atlas of $F\times_GW$.
+Then, there exists a smooth scheme $M$ such that $U\hookrightarrow M$ is a closed embedding of schemes.
+Taking $V$ to be $M\times W$, we obtain the following commutative diagram with the vertical arrows smooth morphisms and the natural map $\tilde{f}:U\to V$ a closed immersion